-Hands-free devices for cell phones: the basics
+Hands-free tech: the basics

 Bluetooth headset image for cell phone law postYes, you’ll look like an extra on “Star Trek.”
 No, people will not think you’re hip or cutting-edge.
 In fact, you just may be mistaken for a crazy person.